 The Person Who Doesn't Remember The Pain He Gives Will Continue To Give It

-To the degree that the person in case 4 continues to spew forth angry words that he or she can’t remember later, he is doomed to wrecking his relationships with his spouse, children, parents, workers and employers and employees—and denying that he is the one doing so.
+To the degree that the person in case 4 continues to spew forth angry words that he or she can’t remember later, he is doomed to wrecking his relationships with his spouse, children, parents, co-workers, employers and employees—and denying that he is the one doing so.
 To the degree that the listener doesn’t want to focus on the bad things said because they hurt too much, she or he will too easily forgive the speaker thereby opening herself up for repeated insults and pain.

 Dissociation always begins as a way that a child copes with intense pain but it ends up as the wrong coping mechanism for adults.
 God gives us forgetfulness as a mercy to cope with pain that is too strong to keep present, but a time comes when we have to face the reality in front of us so that we can adequately respond to it.
 Children can tune out because they don’t know how else to respond; adults really do have more choices.